Privacy cowboys are back

 VyprVPN has got it right.
 Large connection button, simple navigation, and logical structure.
 Servers are categorized and easy to find.
 While using it for 5 days, I didn’t reckon any connection or software bugs whatsoever.
 The only complaint would be the tiny settings button under exit.
 A bit difficult to hit this one on a small screen.

 VyprVPN manages 700+ independent servers in 63+ countries.
 According to their website, users have total access to 200 000 IP addresses.
 It’s not bad considering the market average, which is around ~40 countries.

 If you are a frequent traveler like me, you want to make sure VPN has your back everywhere you go.

-China has an unusual approach on the Internet.
+China has an unusual approach to the Internet.
 Apparently, they don’t enjoy Western cowboy movies as much as I do.

 Let’s imagine you are already walking on a Great Chinese Wall and discover you have some business to do.
-You usually use Gmail and only know the client e-mail address.
-Would you be able to access VyprVPN site, download the app and access Gmail?
+You usually use Gmail and only know the client’s e-mail address.
+Would you be able to access VyprVPN site, download the app, and access Gmail?